bazmatic/tweedhat/README.md

 - Format tweets for better listening experience
 - Handle URLs, hashtags, and mentions appropriately
 - Detect and announce videos in tweets
+- AI-powered image description for tweets containing images (using Anthropic or OpenAI)

 ## Components